Young Mother Sewing (Mary Cassatt)

-Young Mother Sewing aka Little Girl Leaning on her Mother's Knee is a 1900 painting by Mary Cassatt.
+Young Mother Sewing aka Little Girl Leaning on her Mother's Knee is a 1900 painting by the American artist Mary Cassatt.
 It is in the collection of the Metropolitan Museum of Art.

 Early history and creation

-The American artist, Mary Cassatt, created the oil painting in 1900.
-It was purchased in Paris from Durand Ruel by Louisine Havemeyer in 1901.
+Mary Cassatt created the oil painting in 1900.
+It was purchased in Paris from Durand-Ruel by Louisine Havemeyer in 1901.
 Havemeyer became a widow in 1907 and she devoted her time to the suffrage movement.
 In 1912 she lent her artistic collection including this painting to Knoedler's Gallery in New York to raise money for the cause.
 In 1913, she founded what would become the National Woman's Party with the radical suffragist Alice Paul.
 Havemeyer repeated the money raising art exhibition for women's suffrage at Knoedler's in 1915.

 Later history and display

 The painting was bequeathed to the Metropolitan Museum in 1929, as part of the H.O.
 Havemeyer Collection.
 The painting has been widely exhibited while on loan from the Metropolitan Museum at such venues as the Museum of Modern Art, NY; the National Gallery of Art, Washington, DC; the Parish Art Museum, Southampton, NY; Newark Museum, NJ; Mint Museum of Art, Charlotte, NC; Santa Barbara Museum of Art, Santa Barbara, CA, Newport Harbor Art Museum, Newport, CA, among others.